alexF3/bertopic_demo/readme.md

 ## Key Takeaways:

-* This code could run on a secure, air-gap-ed instance.
+* This code could run on a secure, air-gapped instance.
 All dependencies can be downloaded and run locally or on a VPC
 * This approach is modular.
 The language model used for sentence transformation can be replaced as better models become available.
 * This approach is flexible and tunable with very low effort and relatively little time (though it does require access to GPUs).
 * LLMs can be used in fine tuning if desired to make topic names more readable and to generate brief summaries of each topic cluster